Pertussis Immunization Requirement for Students

 If you have any questions regarding this subject, please contact Dr. Eileen Yamada, Public Health Medical Officer, CDPH Immunization Branch, by phone at 510-620-3737 or by e-mail at TdapLaw@cdph.ca.gov, or

 Linda Davis-Alldritt, School Nurse Consultant, CDE Coordinated School Health and Safety Office, by phone at 916-319-0284 or by e-mail at firstname.lastname@example.org.
-[Note: The preceeding name, phone number, and e-mail address are no longer valid.
+[Note: The preceeding name contact information is no longer valid.
 Please contact the Coordinated School Health and Safety Office directly by phone at 916-319-0914.]
 You can also visit the CDE Health Services and School Nursing Web page at http://www.cde.ca.gov/ls/he/hn/.

 cc: Private School Administrators